 Or for Tomra Systems:

-Of course you might be able to find a better stock than Tomra Systems.
-So you may wish to see this free collection of other companies that have grown earnings strongly.
+Of course Tomra Systems may not be the best stock to buy.
+So you may wish to see this free collection of other companies that have high ROE and low debt.